dmoisset/s5/character/classes/wizard.md

 When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one specific school: the school of technomancy is described below, although others may be available.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level and 18th level.

+### Cache Recall

+When you reach 3rd level you can activate your spell cache to cast any one spell you know and are capable of casting without spending a spell slot.
+After using this ability you can not do it again until you take a long rest.

 ### Ability Score Improvement :five: